 Red Hat was setup in 1993 by Marc Ewing primarily to develop a development tool.
 But soon realised a better Linux distribution was needed instead.

 Caldera was formed in October 1994.
-But I think thats all we'll say about that!.
-Although they did provide Alan Cox with a dual proc Pentium box for the development of SMP.
+But I think that's all we'll say about that!.
+Although they did provide Alan Cox with a dual processor Pentium box for the development of SMP.

 One notable hardware company to mention is VA Research.
 They where started in February 1995 by Larry Augustin.
 They have since changed names to VA Linux and are now out of the workstation/server business, concentrating on selling Sourceforge as VA Software.